bahaipedia/lambda-edge-bahaimedia/README.md

 origin s3 bucket.
 For users who are geographically far from the origin bucket download times can be noticably slow.
 Our Cloudfront distributon has 5 origins.
 This function analyizes a users country of origin in order to signal which origin bucket Cloudfront should use in the case of a cache miss.

+See also, repository lambda-edge-file-redirect which captures edge cases and returns an otherwise 'missing' file.